 David Drapkin, LCSW, is a clinical social worker and psychotherapist, and Director of Operations & Strategic Growth at Psychedelics Today.
-Previously, he was Clinical Director at Strive in Paramus, NJ.
-Previously, he served as manager of behavioral health programs at Englewood Health (formerly Englewood Hospital and Medical Center) in NJ, as well as the health system’s Addiction Specialist.
+Previously, he was Clinical Director at Forge Health in Paramus, NJ, and served as Manager of Behavioral Health & Addiction Specialist at Englewood Health (formerly Englewood Hospital and Medical Center) in NJ.
 David trained in social work in Australia and England, with additional psychoanalytic training from The William Alanson White Institute in New York City.
 He is from Birmingham, England, and moved to the US in 2012.
 David has a private practice in Teaneck, NJ, where he lives with his wife and two children.